-Also the OMG has recently recognised the need to simplify the UML with the initiative "UML Simplification" (Seidewitz, 2012) which will result in the next UML version (2.5), but in this case the simplification concerns only the way UML is defined without any impact about its constructs.
+Also the OMG has recently recognised the need to simplify the UML with the initiative "UML Simplification" [21] which will result in the next UML version (2.5), but in this case the simplification concerns only the way UML is defined without any impact about its constructs.

-In a previous phase of this survey (Reggio et al., 2013), we analysed the usage level of the 14 types of UML diagrams and we found that, Activity and
+In a previous phase of this document and tool analysis study [18], we analysed the usage level of the 14 types of UML diagrams; in this paper, we present the results of a following step of our work focusing on the usage level of the activity and use case diagram constructs covering books, courses/tutorials, and tools.

-Class diagrams are the most used.
-For this reason, in this paper we present the results of a following step of our survey focusing on the usage level of the Activity diagram constructs covering books, courses/tutorials, and tools.
 The remainder of the paper is organized as follows.
-In Section 2, we present related work literature regarding empirical study about the UML.
-In Section 3, we sketch the relevant aspects of the conducted survey such as: goals, research questions, followed process and analysis methodology.
-The results of the survey about Activity diagram's constructs are presented in Section 4, preceded by a summary of the results on the UML diagrams shown in (Reggio et al., 2013), while threats to validity are discussed in Section 5.
-Finally, Section 6 concludes the paper.
+In Sect.
+2, we present related work literature regarding empirical study about the UML.
+In Sect.
+3, we sketch the relevant aspects of the conducted document and tool analysis study such as: goals, research questions, followed process and analysis methodology.
+The results of the document and tool analysis study about activity and use case diagram's constructs are presented in Sect.
+4, preceded by a summary of the results on the UML diagrams shown in [18], while threats to validity are discussed in Sect.
+5. Finally, Sect.
+6 concludes the paper.